darenasc/ai-ethics/Readme.md

 ## 13 July 2020

 This repo is from our first ever ethics dive.
-It uses a tool called (docsify)[https://docsify.js.org/#/quickstart].
+It uses a tool called [docsify](https://docsify.js.org/#/quickstart).

 ## Installing Docsify

 To use and run this repo as a local website, you'll need to install `npm` and `docsify`.

-To install `npm` go to the (download page) [https://docs.npmjs.com/downloading-and-installing-node-js-and-npm] and follow instructions.
+To install `npm` go to the [download page](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and follow instructions.

 `npm i docsify-cli -g`